avinetworks/ansible-role-avicontroller/readme.md

 ## Example Playbook

-> **WARNING**
+> **WARNING:**
 Before using this example please make the correct changes required for your server.
-For more information please visit [https://kb.avinetworks.com/avi-controller-sizing/] (https://kb.avinetworks.com/avi-controller-sizing/)
+For more information please visit [https://kb.avinetworks.com/avi-controller-sizing/](https://kb.avinetworks.com/avi-controller-sizing/)
 It is recommended you adjust these parameters based on the implementation desired.